The Science Communication Workshops at NYU

 Our Supporters

-Free to students, the Science Communication Workshops could not exist without the generosity of our funders, most of whom have been supporters for years.
+Free to students, the Science Communication Workshops could not exist without the generosity of our funders, many of whom have been supporters for years.

-Current funders include the Simons Foundation, the Robert Wood Johnson Foundation, the New York Cardiac Center, the National Institutes of Health via the NYU Science Training Enhancement Program, the National Science Foundation and the offices of NYU Senior Vice Provost for Research Stacie Bloom, Dean of the Graduate School of Arts and Sciences Phillip Harper, Dean for Science Gregory Gabadadze, NYU Langone Associate Dean for Biomedical Sciences Naoko Tanese, Senior Associate Dean for Medical Education Melvin Rosenfeld and Associate Dean for Student Affairs Linda Tewksbury, and Rory Meyers College of Nursing Executive Vice Dean Sean Clarke.
+Our current and past funders have included the Simons Foundation, the Robert Wood Johnson Foundation, the New York Cardiac Center, the Arnold P Gold Foundation, the National Institutes of Health via the NYU Science Training Enhancement Program, the National Science Foundation, and the offices of the NYU Senior Vice Provost for Research, Dean of the Graduate School of Arts and Sciences, Dean for Science, Dean for Biomedical Sciences, Dean of Medicine, and Dean of Nursing.

-At the Carter Institute of Journalism, the workshops rely on the skilled support of Administrative Aide Donald Starr and Director of Administration Rose Sculley.
+At the Carter Institute of Journalism, the workshops rely on the skilled support of Administrative Aide Donald Starr.
 If you’d like to support our work, please email us.